hashgraph/hedera-cli/README.md

 - **File:** (required) Filename containing the token information in JSON format.

 A token input file looks like below.
 You can define all properties you would normally define when using using the SDK to create a token.
-All of the properties are required.
+All of the properties are required except for the min/max values for custom fractional fees.
 If you don't need a key, leave it as an empty string.

 ```json
 {